- Research article

 Evaluation of paired pre- and on-treatment samples was performed by Wilcoxon's signed rank test.
 Product-moment correlation analysis was used to relate variables.
 P < 0.05 was considered statistically significant.

-Effects of antiretroviral combination therapy with nelfinavir, saquinavir, and two nucleoside analogues upon CSF and plasma HIV-1 RNA, CSF and serum neopterin, CSF and serum β2-microglobulin (β2 m), CSF monocytic cell count, CD4+ T- cell count, albumin ratio, and IgG index are shown in Figure 1 and Table 1.
+The effects of antiretroviral combination therapy with saquinavir, nelfinavir, and two NRTIs on CSF and plasma HIV-1 RNA, CSF and serum neopterin, CSF and serum β2-microglobulin, CSF monocytic cell count, CD4+ T-cell count, albumin ratio, and IgG index are shown in Figure 1 and Table 1.

 The first follow-up with lumbar puncture took place at median 12.5 weeks (range 12.0–19.0) and the second follow-up at median 48.0 weeks (range 47.0–48.5).
 One patient was withdrawn from the study at week 24 due to treatment failure (patient 1).
 Another patient stopped taking all study drugs at week 36 and had a viral rebound at week 48 (patient 4).